Resource Strategy for Post-Mask Metal-Only Functional ECO

 2. Gate arrays

-3. Filler cells
+3. Configurable filler cells

 4. Standard cells that are disengaged from the original function as a result of the ECO